lesbird/MSX8/README.md

 # MSX8
 MSX8 CP/M PROGRAM TO LAUNCH MSX GAME ROMS

 <b>IMPORTANT NOTICE</b> you will need to disconnect the front panel interrupt line of the 5 pin connector on the CPU board and jumper the VDP interrupt to INT3 on the graphics card.
-Follow this link: [CPU and GFX MODS](https://github.com/lesbird/MSX8/blob/main/README.md#cpu-and-graphics-modifications) - <b>The standard Z80 CPU board will not run without front panele interrupts so you will need one of my [RomWBW CPU](https://github.com/sebhc/sebhc/wiki/H8-Z80-ROMWBW-V1.0) boards to use MSX8.</b>
+Follow this link: [CPU and GFX MODS](https://github.com/lesbird/MSX8/blob/main/README.md#cpu-and-graphics-modifications) - <b>The standard Z80 CPU board will not run without front panel interrupts so you will need one of my [RomWBW CPU](https://github.com/sebhc/sebhc/wiki/H8-Z80-ROMWBW-V1.0) boards to use MSX8.</b>

 [MSX8.ZIP - 30KB](https://github.com/lesbird/MSX8/blob/main/MSX8.zip) the launcher including ASM source code and MSX-US.ROM for the Heathkit H8 computer.
 Copy these to a CP/M drive on your Heatkit computer.

-[MSXROMS.ZIP - 10MB](https://drive.google.com/file/d/1jMZHKzHdKzh-uVd8EpNnj2vCAhP1Kqdi/view?usp=sharing) all batch renamed to CP/M friendly 8.3 format.
+[MSXROMS.ZIP - 10MB](https://drive.google.com/file/d/1jMZHKzHdKzh-uVd8EpNnj2vCAhP1Kqdi/view?usp=sharing) almost 800 ROMs all batch renamed to CP/M friendly 8.3 format.
 Roms over 32K have been removed.

 MSX8 is a CP/M program that loads a customized MSX BIOS rom file and a MSX ROM game and then launches it.
-This program was designed to work with the Heathkit H8 computer with an HA8-3 Color Graphics Card (TMS9918 and AY3-8910) or with my own H8-8-3 Color Graphics card with a F18A on a Tang Nano 9K.
+This program was designed to work with the Heathkit H8 computer with an HA8-3 Color Graphics Card (TMS9918 and AY3-8910) or with my own H8-8-3 Color Graphics card with a F18A on a Tang Nano 9K (a clone of the HA8-3).

 This repository contains the source code for the CP/M program buildable with the standard CP/M ASM program as follows: